-Comments: (a) Payments for outstanding COPs issuances.

-(b) Increase for new technology equipment lease and new bus & white fleet lease payments.

-- (c) Technology refresh for school and department technology equipment.
-This annual program was funded from the Federal ESSER grant programs in fiscal year 2022-23. - (d) Replacement vehicle funding is increased due to inflation on vehicle prices increased costs related to new mandates on bus safety systems.
+- (a) Payments for outstanding COPs issuances vary based the structured payment schedules in the various outstanding COPs series. - (b) Increase for new technology equipment lease and new bus & white fleet lease payments. - (c) Technology refresh for school and department technology equipment.
+This annual program was funded from the Federal ESSER grant programs in fiscal year 2022-23. - (d) The net increase in vehicle funding is increased due to inflation on vehicle prices increased costs related to new mandates on bus safety systems.
 This will allow the Transportation Department to continue purchasing 100 replacement buses per year. - (e) In FY 2022-23 the vacancy rate was higher than normal.
 This increase accounts for filling capital funded positions assuming a more normal vacancy rate. - (f) During FY 2022-23, \$11 million in funding was added to the Physical Plant Operations department budget for an emergency flood response.
 FY 2023-24 does not include the additional funding for the flood.
-However, additional inflationary cost increases account for the remaining difference. - (g) The increase is related to funding for planned facilities renovation projects.
+However, additional inflationary cost increases account for the remaining net difference. - (g) The increase is related to funding for planned facilities renovation projects.
 Examples are the new Coral Glades High auditorium and Parkway Middle replacement.